kumRahul/rest-api/readme.txt

-A sample project for rest api
+A sample project for rest api.